Skip to main content

 Foundational Lifestyle Strategies for Supporting SHBG

-To encourage your body to produce SHBG at healthy levels, the focus shifts to improving and overall metabolic function.
+To encourage your body to produce SHBG at healthy levels, the focus shifts to improving insulin sensitivity and overall metabolic function.
 This is achieved through a series of deliberate, sustainable lifestyle choices that work in concert to restore your body’s natural equilibrium.
 These adjustments are about creating an internal environment that supports optimal hormonal communication.

 • Dietary Fiber Intake ∞ Increasing the consumption of both soluble and insoluble fiber from sources like vegetables, legumes, and whole grains helps to slow down the absorption of sugar into the bloodstream.
 This blunts the insulin response, thereby reducing the suppressive effect of insulin on SHBG production.